A Casa de cambio was a money exchange office, but they are no longer open. Canadian and EU and US money will be accepted at your hotel.

 When they give you the money and the receipt, it's a good idea to quickly count the cash in front of the teller rather than finding you've been shortchanged after you have left.

-Some major hotels in Havana will change your foreign currency into CUCs.
-Because they are not regulated by the Government you may not get as fair an exchange as you will at a bank or Cadeca.
+Some major hotels in Havana will change your foreign currency.
+Because they are not regulated by the government, you may not get as fair an exchange as you will at a bank.
 Plus some of the big hotels will not change money if you are not a guest of the hotel.

 There are money-changing facilities in the following hotels: